Tag Archives: Code of Canon Law

 RESPONDEO:

-I RESPOND: It must be said, that whether by good will or bad, the act of electing a Roman Pontiff during the life time of a validly elected Roman Pontiff is both a crime against God and against the unity of the Church.
-It is a crime against God, since Christ has ordained only one man to be pope at any given time.
-Its a crime against the unity of the Church, since it causes a de facto schism between those who adhere to the true Pope and those who adhere to usurper and false pretender.
+Each is a crime against the unity of the Church, since causes causes a de facto schism between the Cardinals who adhere to their false pope and the entire Church which has a right to validly elected Catholic Pope.
 Now, even if the Cardinals who do this, do so without malice, but operate under substantial error, nevertheless before the law they must be held to be guilty of the sin and crime of schism, whereby they lose every office and privilege in the Church.

-Now the Roman Church, which has ever held the right by apostolic privilege of electing the Roman Pontiff, enjoys in a special way the promise and right granted by Our Lord when He declares that “the Gates of Hell shall never prevail against My Church.”
-But the Gates of Hell would prevail against the Roman Church if she were deprived of a validly elected Pope and forced to submit to a pertinacious public heretic, apostate or Freemason.
-Therefore, the Church of Rome has the right to elect the Roman Pontiff, in the special case wherein all the Cardinal Electors fail to exercise their right to do so.
-But in accord with the papal law, Universi Dominici Gregis, this right must be exercised within 20 days after the death of the Roman Pontiff.
+Now, with Pope Nicholas II, I say that the Roman Church, which has always held the right by apostolic privilege to elect the Roman Pontiff, enjoys in a special way the promise and right granted by Our Lord when He declares that “the gates of hell shall not prevail against My Church.”
+But the gates of hell would prevail against the Roman Church if it were deprived of a validly elected Pope and forced to submit to a public and obstinate heretic, an apostate, or a Freemason.
+Therefore, with Pope Nicholas II, I say that the Church of Rome has the right to elect the Roman Pontiff, in the particular case where all the Cardinal Electors refuse to elect according to the rules or elect a heretic (cf. Paul PP. IV, Cum ex apostolatus officio, n.
+6, February 15, 1559).

 For this reason, the arguments to the contrary are to be accepted, which sufficiently refute the arguments which contradict them.